Revue des deux Mondes: History

 Heinrich Heine first published an essay in three parts in 1834, De l'Allemagne depuis Luther, a history of emancipation in Germany beginning with the Reformation.
-Stendhal published his novella Mina de Vinghel in the magazine.
-George Sand also serialized her novel Mauprat in the magazine in 1837.
+Stendhal published his novella Mina de Wangel in the magazine.
+George Sand also serialised her novel Mauprat in the magazine in 1837.
 Marguerite-Hélène Mahé serialised her novel Sortilèges créoles: Eudora ou l'île enchantée (fr), describing slavery in Réunion.
 A later contributor was Hippolyte Taine.

+In the late 19th century, the Revue was regarded as a prestigious gateway to literary and academic recognition; Léon Daudet wrote that "In practice, the Revue des Deux Mondes was like the antechamber to the Académie française".